stackitcloud/stackit-cli/docs/stackit_ske_kubeconfig_create.md

   Create a kubeconfig for the SKE cluster with name "my-cluster"
   $ stackit ske kubeconfig create my-cluster

+  Get a login kubeconfig for the SKE cluster with name "my-cluster".
+This kubeconfig does not contain any credentials and instead obtains valid credentials via the `stackit ske kubeconfig login` command.
+  $ stackit ske kubeconfig create my-cluster --login

   Create a kubeconfig for the SKE cluster with name "my-cluster" and set the expiration time to 30 days
   $ stackit ske kubeconfig create my-cluster --expiration 30d